THE-DEEPDAS/Anveshak/docs/index.md

 ## Contributing

-Before contributing to Cold Mailer, please review:
+Before contributing to Anveshak , please review:

 1. The code structure in the installation guide
 2. API documentation to understand existing endpoints